EnterpriseDB/docs/README.md

 1. Once you have that token, update your `.env.development` file with this line: `NPM_TOKEN=your-token-here`.
 That will be utilized in the NPM_TOKEN variable in the .npmrc file.

-1. After updating `.env.development`, you may need to run `direnv reload` to make sure your change is loaded.

 ### Set up a full development environment

 1. Install [Node.js version 14 LTS](https://nodejs.org/en/download/).
 We recommend using Node version 14 LTS (the Long Term Support release) as version 15 is not compatible with some of our dependencies at this time.